 There’s an old saying that ‘A journey of a thousand miles begins with a single step’.
-A very apt saying when discussing hiking and one that has come to signify more generally that the start of any endeavor, any journey, is often the hardest part.
+A very apt saying when discussing hiking and one that has come to signify more generally the start of any endeavour or journey is often the hardest part.
 In my case my journey towards becoming an ultralight hiker started about two years ago, is still very much a work in progress, and one that I’d like to share with you.

 The key concepts of lightweight / ultra light hiking are:

-Now I must admit that while I agree with most of these key concepts there are some that don’t particularly follow and I’ll explain why.
+Now I must admit that while I agree with most of these key concepts, there are some I don’t particularly follow and I’ll explain why.

-The gear purchases that I have recently made, and intend to make over the coming year, will see that reduce even further.
-So while I may never reach the target base weight to be considered an ultralight hiker, particularly since I’m carrying approximately 1kg (2.2lbs) podcasting/blogging technology, I’ll come close.
-Having said that I’m increasing my comfort level on my hikes and reducing the impact on my aging body, which means that I’ll be able to hike the more complex hikes far into the future.
+The gear purchases I have recently made, and intend to make over the coming year, will see that reduce even further.
+So while I may never reach the target base weight to be considered an ultralight hiker, particularly since I’m carrying approximately 1 kg (2.2 lbs) podcasting/blogging technology, I’ll come close.
+Having said that I’m increasing my comfort level on my hikes and reducing the impact on my ageing body, which means I’ll be able to hike the more complex hikes far into the future.